sp4cerat/Planet-LOD/README.md

 What the code is :

 * A simple demo to show how a planet renderer with quadtree works
-* A little code as possible so you can play with the parameters
+* As short as possible so you can experiment with the algorithm
 * Easy to understand

 What the code is not: